Aliases for INS Gene

+This gene encodes insulin, a peptide hormone that plays a vital role in the regulation of carbohydrate and lipid metabolism.
 After removal of the precursor signal peptide, proinsulin is post-translationally cleaved into three peptides: the B chain and A chain peptides, which are covalently linked via two disulfide bonds to form insulin, and C-peptide.
 Binding of insulin to the insulin receptor (INSR) stimulates glucose uptake.
 A multitude of mutant alleles with phenotypic effects have been identified.
 There is a read-through gene, INS-IGF2, which overlaps with this gene at the 5' region and with the IGF2 gene at the 3' region.
-Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jun 2010]
+Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jan 2019]

 GeneCards Summary for INS Gene

 INS (Insulin) is a Protein Coding gene.
 Diseases associated with INS include Hyperproinsulinemia and Diabetes Mellitus, Insulin-Dependent, 2.
-Among its related pathways are Ovarian steroidogenesis and Cori Cycle.
+Among its related pathways are Vesicle-mediated transport and RET signaling.
 Gene Ontology (GO) annotations related to this gene include identical protein binding and protease binding.
 An important paralog of this gene is INS-IGF2.

 UniProtKB/Swiss-Prot for INS Gene